AI News Digest

 Simon Willison published an excellent deep dive into Muse Spark’s capabilities on meta.ai, where it exposes 16 distinct tools:

 The model is benchmarking competitively against GPT-4o and Claude 3.5 on coding and reasoning tasks.
-If you haven’t tried meta.ai’s developer tools yet, the code interpreter alone is worth a look — it’s fast, free, and handles complex data pipelines surprisingly well.
+If you haven’t tried meta.ai’s developer tools yet, the code interpreter is reason enough: it runs Python in chat, handles complex data pipelines, and it’s fast and free.

 The AI Industry’s Existential Profit Race